 Welcome!
-My name is Jelmer Borst, and I am currently a postdoc in the lab of Niels Taatgen at the University of Groningen.
-Together with Niels Taatgen and Hedderik van Rijn I supervise two PhD candidates: Ioanna Katidioti and Menno Nijboer.
+My name is Jelmer Borst, and I am currently working as an independent researcher in the lab of Niels Taatgen at the University of Groningen.
+I supervise three PhD candidates: Ioanna Katidioti, Menno Nijboer, and Trudy Buwalda.

 My main research interest is the development and improvement of analysis methods that connect computational (cognitive) models to neuroimaging data.
 Better methods will enable a more fine-grained analysis of the astounding amount of neuroimaging data that is collected worldwide.
 Ultimately, this should lead to a better understanding of the human mind.